estark37/estark37.github.io/_posts/2021-09-14-splitting-up-trust.md

 not the attacker we’re concerned about (for example, querying a phishing blocklist provided by someone other than the browser vendor, or ODoH).
-But even when the browser vendor isn't in the picture, whether you trust two organizations to node collude is still a complicated social, legal, and technical question.
+But even when the browser vendor isn't in the picture, whether you trust two organizations to not collude is still a complicated social, legal, and technical question.

 ## Pitfalls